Permutation Learning with Only N Parameters: From SoftSort to Self-Organizing Gaussians: Introduction Related Work

 \subsection{Permutation Learning}

+Permutation learning aims to estimate a permutation matrix $P_{\text{hard}}$ that sorts input vectors $x$ into a desired order $x_{\text{sort}}$ according to a predefined criterion.
+As depicted in Figure \ref{fig:method_overview}, the fundamental challenge in this process is that matrix multiplication with the discrete $P_{\text{hard}}$ is not differentiable, which prevents direct optimization.
+To circumvent this, a continuous relaxation, $P_{\text{soft}}$, is optimized via a carefully designed loss function.
+This function's purpose is twofold: to ensure that the final binarized $P_{\text{soft}}$ (yielding $P_{\text{hard}}$) is a valid permutation and to guarantee it meets the specified optimization criteria.

+This following discusses various differentiable permutation learning approaches, from existing methods to our proposed \textit{ShuffleSoftSort}.

-One of the most well-established approaches to differentiable permutation learning is the \textit{Gumbel-Sinkhorn} method \cite{mena2018learning}, which relaxes discrete permutations into doubly stochastic matrices and applies Sinkhorn normalization.
-This allows learning of approximate permutations in an end-to-end differentiable manner.
-However, this approach requires storing and computing an \(N^2\) matrix with $N$ being the number of elements to be sorted, making it impractical for large-scale problems.
+One of the most well-established approaches is the \textit{Gumbel-Sinkhorn} method \cite{mena2018learning}.
+This technique relaxes discrete permutations into doubly stochastic matrices and applies Sinkhorn normalization, allowing for end-to-end differentiable learning of approximate permutations.
+While Gumbel-Sinkhorn can generate high-quality permutations, it requires storing and computing an \(N^2\) matrix, where $N$ is the number of elements to be sorted.
+This quadratic memory consumption makes it impractical for large-scale problems.

-To reduce memory costs, \textit{low-rank factorization techniques} have been proposed, such as the "Kissing to Find a Match" method \cite{kissing}.
-These methods approximate permutation matrices using a low-rank decomposition, requiring only \(2NM\) parameters (with \(M \ll N\)).
-While this significantly reduces memory usage compared to Gumbel-Sinkhorn, it may still be too memory-intensive for very large problems.
+To mitigate these high memory requirements, \textit{low-rank factorization techniques} have been proposed, such as the "Kissing to Find a Match" method by Droge et al. \cite{kissing}.
+This approach approximates permutation matrices using a low-rank decomposition, typically involving two row-normalized matrices $V$ and $W$ of size $N \times M$, where $M \ll N$.
+The permutation matrix is then approximated by $P \approx V W^T$, followed by scaling and row-wise softmax normalization.
+These methods require only $2N\!M$ parameters, significantly reducing memory usage compared to Gumbel-Sinkhorn, though they may still be too memory-intensive for very large problems.

-An alternative approach is \textit{SoftSort} \cite{softsort}, a continuous relaxation of the argsort operator that enables differentiable sorting.
-Unlike Gumbel-Sinkhorn, SoftSort requires only \(N\) parameters, making it highly memory-efficient.
+An alternative is \textit{SoftSort} \cite{softsort}, a continuous relaxation of the \textit{argsort} operator, which enables differentiable sorting.
+Unlike Gumbel-Sinkhorn or low-rank methods, SoftSort requires only $N$ parameters, making it highly memory-efficient.
 However, its inherent limitation to 1D sorting restricts its use in complex permutation tasks like assignment problems or distance-preserving grid layouts.

-In this paper, we extend SoftSort to learn permutations with only \(N\) parameters while overcoming its quality limitations and enabling multi-dimensional sorting.
+In this paper, we extend SoftSort to learn permutations with only $N$ parameters, specifically addressing its quality limitations and enabling multi-dimensional sorting.
+Our proposed \textit{ShuffleSoftSort} technique overcomes these challenges.